jefftune/General/Tango_Card_Service_API.md

 If you have questions about potentially incorporating other brands or digital goods in your program please contact us at general@tangocard.com.

 <a name="sdk_support"></a>
-## Tango Card API Support ##
+## Tango Card Service API Support ##
-If you have any questions with the Tango Card API, please contact us at sdk@tangocard.com.
+If you have any questions with the Tango Card Service API, please contact us at sdk@tangocard.com.

 <a name="contact_us"></a>
 ## Contact Us ##